 Below are a few specific reasons why you should spiff up your profile, followed by quick tips on how to make it work best.
 I’m including links to step-by-step instructions.

-Even if you’re sure social media is not for you, at least get a listing in LinkedIn and I’ll let you off the hook on the rest.
+Even if you’re sure social media is not for you, it might be worth getting a free listing in LinkedIn.

 Who am I to advise on this?

 LinkedIn says I’m an all-star.
 That’s fun to see.